-If within the six (6) month time period there is a secondary violation for the same or similar violation, a formal BlueTeam complaint intake entry shall be made.
-The entry shall include the new complaint AND detail the original matter as outlined in the initial Oral Reprimand.
+If, within the one (1) year time period there is a secondary violation for the same or similar violation, another BlueTeam complaint intake entry shall be made.
+The entry shall include the new complaint AND detail the original matter as outlined in the initial oral reprimand.
+This second violation shall cause a formal internal investigation.

-A copy of the initial Oral Reprimand shall be forwarded to OPS along with the new formal complaint.
+A copy of the initial oral reprimand shall be forwarded to OPS along with the new formal complaint.

-Oral Reprimands (from Disciplinary Conference) shall be removed from personnel folder's after 6 months.
-Oral Reprimands shall be entered into IAPro.
+Oral reprimands (from Disciplinary Conference) shall be removed from personnel folder's after 1 year.
+Oral reprimands shall be entered into IAPro.